Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 Although water softeners automatically switch in and out of regeneration mode, the timing mechanisms aren’t always perfect.
 Sometimes they get stuck or broken, and the softener keeps regenerating and never softens the water.

-They’re likely to send a technician, and the technician will probably advise you to replace the timer of the device.
-Depending on the manufacturer, technician, and problem, the expenses might range between $100 to $600 for this particular problem.
+They’re likely to send a technician, who will probably advise you to replace the device’s timer.
+Depending on the manufacturer, technician, and problem, the expenses might range between $100 and $600.

 Water Softener Making a Loud Noise During Regeneration